Tansen: Early life

 Tansen's date of birth is unclear, but most sources place his birth about 1493 CE, or between 1493 and 1506.
 His biography is also unclear and many conflicting accounts exist, with some common elements.
 Historical facts about Tansen are difficult to extract from the extensive and contradictory legends that surround him.

 According to the common elements in the various stories, Tansen's name as a child was Ramtanu.
 His father Mukund Ram (also known as Mukund Gaud or Mukund Chand) was a wealthy poet and accomplished musician of Gwalior, who for some time was a Hindu temple priest in Varanasi.
 According to some versions of the story, it is believed that Tansen was born profoundly mute and did not speak until the age of 5.

 Tansen learnt and perfected his art in the city of Gwalior, in modern-day Madhya Pradesh.
 He began his career from the Imperial Court of Gwalior Kingdom and spent most of his adult life in the court and patronage of the Hindu king of Rewa, Raja Ramchandra Singh, where Tansen's musical abilities and studies gained him widespread fame and following.
 He was a close confidant of Raja Ramchandra Singh, and they used to make music together.
 Tansen's reputation brought him to the attention of the Mughal Emperor Akbar, who sent messengers to Raja Ramchandra Singh, requesting Tansen to join the musicians at the Mughal court.
-Tansen initially refused to go and sought to retire instead into solitude, but Raja Ramchandra Singh sent him to Akbar's court.
+Tansen initially refused to go and sought to retire instead into solitude, but Raja Ramchandra Singh persuaded him and sent him to Akbar's court.
 In 1562, about the age of sixty, Tansen who was still a Vaishnava musician, arrived for the first time in Akbar's court.

 Tansen's influence was central to create the Hindustani classical ethos as we know today.
 He was instrumental in establishing the very first musical gharana the "Gwalior Gharana".
 A number of descendants and disciples trace him to be their lineage founder.
 Many gharanas (schools) of Hindustani classical music claim some connection to his lineage.
 To these gharanas, Tansen is the founder of Hindustani classical music.